-This product makes investments in economic activities that contribute to the environmental objectives set out in the Article 9 of the Regulation (EU) 2020/852 (the "Taxonomy Regulation"): (a) climate change mitigation and climate change adaptation, (b) sustainable use and protection of water and marine resources, (c) the transition to a circular economy, (d) pollution prevention and control, (e) the protection and restoration of biodiversity and ecosystems.
+This product may make investments in green bonds which proceeds will be applied to finance projects that contribute to the environmental objectives set out in the Article 9 of the Regulation (EU) 2020/852 (the "Taxonomy Regulation"):(a) climate change mitigation and climate change adaptation, (b) sustainable use and protection of water and marine resources, (c) the transition to a circular economy, (d) pollution prevention and control, (e) the protection and restoration of biodiversity and ecosystems.

-The alignment of the economics activities of each company with the above objectives is identified and measured to the extent that data is available to Mirova and of an adequate quality.
+The alignment of the proceeds of the green bond used to finance economic activities or the economic activities of the issuer with the above objectives is identified and measured to the extent that data is available to Mirova and of an adequate quality.
 Depending on the investment opportunities available, the product may contribute to any of the above environmental objectives and may not at all times contribute to all of the objectives.